 Q: How To Take Care Of A Wetsuit?

 Your wetsuit can cost you a lot of money, but more importantly than that, they offer great protection.
 You want to take care of it for both reasons, but especially for the latter.
-When your wetsuit is exposed to a lot of salt water, it can become damaged.
+When your wetsuit is exposed to a lot of saltwater, it can become damaged.

 Q: Why Do I Need A Wetsuit?

-A wetsuit keeps you warm in the water, and it provides a barrier against any impacts with the water.
+A wetsuit keeps you warm in the water, and it provides a barrier against any impacts on the water.
 When you are participating in a water sport such as surfing, you will be hitting the water a lot.
 A good wetsuit cushions that impact.
 When you are in the water, a wetsuit will keep you warm.
 It only takes a drop in temperature or a couple of degrees for the risk of hypothermia to start.
 Combine a wetsuit with come boots and gloves for the best protection.

-A wetsuit its the water in to form a layer between the suit and your body.
+A wetsuit lets the water in to form a layer between the suit and your body.
 This layer helps the temperature to leave your body more slowly than it would without.
 A drysuit creates a complete barrier between you and the water to keep you completely dry.

 Globo Surf Overview